apopiak/substrate-hacking/README.md

 [See source code](https://github.com/paritytech/substrate/tree/master/frame/treasury)

 Treasury is a core component to goverance too.
 In Polkadot, it's used by a wide array of other pallets such as ``pallet_staking``, ``pallet_identity``, ``pallet_democracy`` and ``pallet_elections_phragmen``.
 With incentive driven behavior as a key design of any decentralized system, a pot of funds is a useful tool for setting up decision making mechanisms.
 Systems of governance can be formally specified based on what is at stake and what happens to staked assets once a decision is passed.
-In this way, Treasury can be linked to (re)distributing funds and reputation as well as enforcing consequences for decisions that have been voted upon.
+In Polkadot and Kusama, the Treasury collects funds from slashing stakes and non-optimal staking during consensus.
+The accumulation of these funds are used by the council to invest in and improve the network and ecosystem by [sponsoring research and awareness] (https://polkadot.network/writing-history-the-first-teams-submit-their-proposal-to-the-polkadot-treasury-2/).

 Below shows how ``pallet_treasury `` is implemented in Polkadot.
-Notice ``ApproveOrigin``: this is where the approval must come from &mdash; ``pallet_collective`` in Polkadot's case, which has already been defined as ``CouncilCollective``. ( :curious: _TODO: What could be alternative sources for origin if any?_)
+Notice ``ApproveOrigin``: this is where the approval must come from &mdash; ``pallet_collective`` in Polkadot's case, which has already been defined as ``CouncilCollective``. ( :thinking: _TODO: Show examples for implementing different sources of origin + why its important_)

 ```bash
 type ApproveOrigin = EnsureOneOf<